rigetti/qcs-api-client-rust/qcs-api-client-common/README.md

 - [`qcs-api-client-grpc`](https://crates.io/crates/qcs-api-client-grpc)
 - [`qcs-api-client-openapi`](https://crates.io/crates/qcs-api-client-openapi)

-It currently provides utilities for loading QCS configuration and getting and refreshing tokens.
+It currently provides utilities for loading QCS configuration and managing authentication tokens.

 See [`ClientConfiguration`][clientconfig] for more.